kylemaps/neurodesk.github.io/content/en/docs/Getting Started/Local/examples.md

   -e NEURODESKTOP_VERSION={{< params/neurodesktop/jupyter_neurodesk_version >}} vnmd/neurodesktop:{{< params/neurodesktop/jupyter_neurodesk_version >}}
 ```

-Then open the jupyter link displayed in your browser.
-It starts with http://127.0.0.1:8888/lab&token=...
+Then open the jupyter link with the token displayed in your browser.
+Make sure it starts with 127.0.0.1:8888/lab&token=...

 You can also add a flag to the docker command to activate the offline mode: -e CVMFS_DISABLE=true